pnnl/BEM-for-PRM/content/user_guide/prm_api_ref/baseline_generation_api.md

 create_results = standard.model_create_prm_stable_baseline_building(model, climate_zone, default_hvac_bldg_type, default_wwr_bldg_type, default_swh_bldg_type, output_dir, unmet_load_hours, debug)
 ```

 The key function that generates the ASHRAE 90.1 PRM model contains many arguments.
 Many of them have specific enum values.
-For a successful generation, these arguments need to have exact match to their enum values.
+For a successful generation, these arguments need to match their enum values.

-In this instruction, we will walk through the argument list so this API call can be customized for any purposes and building cases.
+This instruction will walk through the argument list, so this API call can be customized for any purpose and building cases.

 This API function is a primary function to generate baseline models.
-The function takes in a user created OpenStudio model and a number of user-defined arguments to generate baseline.
+The process takes a user-created OpenStudio model and several user-defined arguments and produce a PRM baseline model.

 - ##### Step 1: Check proposed model